shubhammandhare10/MedTech/README.md

  - Create profiles wherein the user has to enter some basic information regarding the mole on the skin and then upload a photo of the affected area.
- - With the help of our trained machine learning model we then identify if the uploaded skin image is a Benign (does not invade or harm the surrounding area) or Malignant (may invade and spread across the body)
+ - With the help of our trained machine learning model we then identify if the uploaded skin image is a Benign (does not invade or harm the surrounding area) or Malignant (may invade and spread across the body) mole.
  - The user can create multiple profiles.
  - The password of the user is protected using the SHA256 hashing technique.
  - The images uploaded are also encrypted using AES encryption method.